boldsign/angular-python-boldsign-sample/README.md

-# BoldSign API Angular with Python examples
+# eSignature examples with Angular and Python – BoldSign API
-Demostrates how to use BoldSign signing service.
-This sample uses Angular as frontend and NodeJS as backend.
+This repository contains a variety of code examples for working with [BoldSign eSignature API](https://boldsign.com/esignature-api/?utm_source=apiexamples&utm_medium=github), and this code examples are built with Angular and Python.

 [![API Demo][api demo badge]][api demo link]